Widespread outages continue in Tennessee following blast

 Gov. Bill Lee asked the White House on Saturday for federal assistance due to the “severity and magnitude” of the explosion’s impact.
 At least 41 buildings were damaged, and communications systems - including residential and cell phone service and 911 call centers - failed across the state, he said.
 Kentucky and northern Alabama were also affected, he said.

 The outages had even briefly grounded flights at the Nashville International Airport, but service was continuing normally as of Saturday.
+The Federal Aviation Association has since issued a temporary flight restriction around the airport, requiring pilots to follow strict procedures until Dec.
+30.

 According to Metro Nashville Police Chief John Drake, police officers responded on Friday to a report of shots fired when they encountered the RV blaring a recorded warning that a bomb would detonate in 15 minutes.
 Police evacuated nearby buildings and called in the bomb squad.
 The RV exploded shortly afterward.